|Author:||Dustin Ingram <di at python.org>, Pradyun Gedam <pradyunsg at gmail.com> Sumana Harihareswara <sh at changeset.nyc>|

 The PyPA will use PEPs for defining, and making changes to, the interoperability specifications maintained by the PyPA.
 Thus, the Python Steering Council has the final say in the acceptance of these interoperability specifications.

-It is expected (but not required) that the Python Steering Council delegates the authority to approve or reject PEPs to individuals within the PyPA community.
-At the time of writing (November 2019), the Python Steering Council has standing delegations for currently active packaging interoperability specifications.
+It is expected (but not required) that the Python Steering Council would delegate authority to sponsor and/or approve/reject PEPs related to packaging interoperability specifications, to individuals within the PyPA community.
+At the time of writing (June 2020), the Python Steering Council has standing delegations for currently active packaging interoperability specifications.

 A PyPA member can put forward a proposal and call for a vote on a public PyPA communication channel.
 A PyPA committer vote is triggered when a PyPA committer (not the proposer) seconds the proposal.